trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 - Fix - macOS app execution blocked because of invalid code signature #783
 - Fix - Message reset dialog does not show the number of messages to reset #785
 - Fix - Parts in PLI are not always drawn on model #780
+- Fix - Part placed after CALLOUT does not display in the PLI #793
 - Fix - TopOfStep modelIndex below model start #778
 - Fix - Treat submodel as substitute part error #747